Jane Elliott: Academic research

 Another program evaluation in 2003, conducted by Tracie Stewart at the University of Georgia, showed white college students had significantly more positive attitudes toward Asian-American and Latino individuals, but only marginally more positive attitudes toward African-American individuals.
 In some courses, participants can feel frustrated about "their inability to change" and instead begin to feel anger against the very groups to which they are supposed to be more sensitive.
 It can also lead to anxiety because people become hyper-sensitive about being offensive or being offended.
-There are not very good measures of effects on long-term outcomes of these training initiatives.
+There appears to be a lack of very good measures for determining the long-term outcomes of these training initiatives.

-In a 2003 study, Murdoch University included the "Blue Eyes/Brown Eyes" exercise in their list of "both successful and unsuccessful" strategies to reduce racism, as opposed to, among others, more successful strategies like dialogues about race, and the debunking of false myths.
+In a 2003 study, Murdoch University included the "Blue Eyes/Brown Eyes" exercise in their list of "both successful and unsuccessful" strategies to reduce racism, as opposed to, among others, more successful strategies like dialogues about race, and the debunking of myths.

 Personal life

 Elliott was married to Darald Elliott (1934–2013) from 1955 until his death, and she has four children.
 They maintained residences in Osage, Iowa and Sun City, California.
 On May 24, 2019, Jane Elliott was awarded the honorary degree Doctor of Humane Letters by CSU Bakersfield.